bmillemathias/bmillemathias.github.io/_posts/2023-12-21-integrate-google-analytcs-in-jekyll-in-2024.markdown

 tags: technology
 ---

-Recently I created this site just to write from time to time some info mainly related to computing and technology, I chose to use jekyll because it was made of static files and natively integrated with girhub, si have nothing to maintain on my own.
+Recently I created this site just to write from time to time some info mainly related to computing and technology, I chose to use jekyll because it was made of static files and natively integrated with girhub, so it involves no maintenance and there is not surface attack.

-I was looking to get some stats if people get interested by the two posts I wrote before :) so I started searching over the interweb to install google analytics.
+I was looking to get some stats if people get interested by the two posts I wrote before :) so I started searching over the interweb to install google analytics script on the pages.

+I first tried the [jekyll-analytics plugin][jekyll-analytics-plugin], but it did not work except on my laptop, whatever the configuration I tweaked.

-A quick search on "jekyll google analytics" lead me to some site, that asked me to add includes and modify layout, and whatsoever.
+Then a quick search on ["jekyll google analytics"][ddg-search] sends me to various sites ([example][example]), where you had to create template, add includes and modify layout, and whatsoever, which were too time consuming for the task.

-Actually in 2024, there is a simpler version, because the default theme `Minima` got natively support of.
+Actually in 2024, there is a simpler version I discovered by grepping the [source code of minima][gh-minima-analytics] the default theme provided by Jekyll.

-Fist we need to use the git version of the theme "minima", edit the file `Gemfile` and replace the line
+Fist you need to use the branch `master` from git repository of the theme "minima".
+To do this edit the file `Gemfile` in you site repository and replace the line

 `ruby
 gem "minima", "~> 2.5"